-Still though, much like plane crashes… even though they do happen, when you take into account how many planes are travelling at any given time… the crashes happen so rarely that airplane travel is still the safest way to travel.
+Still though, much like plane crashes… even though they do happen when you take into account how many planes are traveling at any given time… the crashes happen so rarely that airplane travel is still the safest way to travel.

 The same can be said for child care, teachers and teachers aides… yes, this disgusting behavior is happening out there… and we’re finding out about it more and more… but it’s still rare.

 Still though, even if it’s only happening with 1 in 5,000,000 teachers/aides/care providers…. is it worth that risk?